As1th/SpectrobePet/README.md

 Place cursor over the Spectrobe and use Mouse Wheel or or W/S Keys to make the Spectrobe bigger or smaller.
 Quickly move cursor over the Spectrobe to pet the Spectrobe.
 Click on the Spectrobe to activate its **Menu**.
 Click again to deactivate.
-While the Menu is activated, all Spectrobe animations will be paused.
 While the Menu is deativated, the Spectrobe will cycle through various animations.
+While the Menu is activated, all Spectrobe animations on the screen will be paused.

 # Menu Functions
 ## ![Spectrobe Switch Mode](Assets/Art/Sprites/switch.png) Switch Spectrobe